sandrock/SrkToolkit/Wiki/SrkToolkit.Web-HtmlHelpers.md

 View 2:

 	@{
-	    this.ViewBag.Title = "Welcome to MySite";
+	    this.ViewBag.Title = "How to perform a rotation in vacuum";
 	    this.ViewBag.Image = "/Images/promo.png";
 	}